LemLib/LemLib/docs/tutorials/3_tuning_and_moving.md

 4. record kP and kD values
 5. repeat steps 2-4 until you can't stop the oscillation.
 At this point, use the last kP and kD values you recorded.

+After this, you need to tune the slew rate.
+This controls the maximum acceleration of the chassis in order to prevent tipping.
+To tune it, simply increase it until the robot starts tipping too much.
+Higher values make the robot accelerate faster, and slower values make the robot accelerate slower.

 <br>

 The process for the angular PID is very similar.
 Here is a reminder of what the angular PID looks like: